ashierj/superdemo/doc/architecture/blueprints/feature_flags_usage_in_dev_and_ops/index.md

 It's clear that the `development` feature flag type actually includes several use-cases:

-- Deployment de-risking.
-YAML value: `auto`.
+- GitLab.com deployment de-risking.
+YAML value: `gitlab_com_derisk`.
 - Work-in-progress feature.
 YAML value: `wip`.
 Once the feature is complete, the feature flag type can be changed to `beta` if there still are some doubts on the scalability of the feature.
 - Beta features.
 YAML value: `beta`.